Adelapt98/py-binance-chain/README.rst

     )
     new_order_hex = signing_client.sign_order(new_order_msg, wallet_name='wallet_1')

-the `sign_order` method can also take a binance_chain.messages.LimitOrderBuyMsg or binance_chain.messages.LimitOrderSellMsg instance.
+the `sign_order` method can also take a py_binance_chain.messages.LimitOrderBuyMsg or py_binance_chain.messages.LimitOrderSellMsg instance.

 This hex can then be broadcast using the normal HTTP Client like so